ayshanaji/Data-Analytics-Portfolio-EduBridge/Projects/Readme.md

     SMS Spam Detection
    </h1>
 </a></p>
-   * This directory contains the dataset of <b>SMS spam detection</b>provided by Kaggle
+   This directory contains the dataset of <b>SMS spam detection</b>provided by Kaggle.
-   * Machine learning tool based on <b>Naives Bayes-Multinomial</b> to Predict the spam in the message
+   Machine learning tool based on <b>Naives Bayes-Multinomial</b> to Predict the spam in the message

    </p>
    <body>